Different Ear Piercings: A Chart Of All Names & Types

-There are so many types of ear piercings that it can be extremely difficult to choose the one you want the most!
-Different ear piercings come with varying pain levels, aftercare procedures, and healing times, so it's important to research each one before deciding exactly what you want.
+There are so many types of ear piercing setups that it can be extremely difficult to choose the one you want the most!
+Different ear piercings come with varying pain levels, aftercare procedures, and healing times.
+It’s important to research each one before deciding exactly what you want to go for.

 Here, we’ll take you through some of the most popular ear piercing types and what they entail.
-Also, we'll talk about what you should expect before getting a piercing done, as well as common healing times for different piercings and helpful care tips.
+We’ll talk about what you should expect before getting an ear piercing, as well as average healing times and other helpful tips.